-Jeff Wall is the Co-Head of the Firm's Appellate Litigation Practice, which was recognized by The National Law Journal's 2016 Appellate Hot List for its recent achievements and overall track record.
+Jeff Wall is the Co-Head of the Firm's Appellate Litigation Practice, which was recognized by The National Law Journal's 2016 Appellate Hot List and as a Law360 Practice Group of the Year for its recent achievements and overall track record.
 Named by Law360 as a 2016 Appellate MVP for “an impressive slate of wins over the past year,” Mr. Wall has argued 11 cases before the Supreme Court, including this past Term in Halo v.
 Pulse on the availability of enhanced damages in patent infringement cases.
 He also has briefed and argued numerous cases before federal and state courts of appeals and administrative agencies.
 In addition to his appellate experience, Mr. Wall has represented clients in a range of complex civil and criminal matters at the trial level, including as lead counsel in a successful federal criminal trial.

 Mr. Wall has been recognized by the National Law Journal and Legal 500 United States 2015 as someone who “takes charge of the process, strongly influences the direction and shape of the analysis, and produces excellent briefs.”
 He has handled significant matters before the Supreme Court in a number of areas, including securities, intellectual property, taxation, labor and employment, bankruptcy, preemption and the Foreign Sovereign Immunities Act, the False Claims Act, the First Amendment, and criminal law and procedure.
 In addition to prevailing this past Term in Halo, he has argued Gabelli v.
 SEC and Credit Suisse Securities (USA) LLC v.
 Simmonds, on the timeliness of monetary claims against financial advisers and institutions; Kasten v.
 Saint-Gobain Performance Plastics Corp., on the anti-retaliation provision of the Fair Labor Standards Act; United States ex rel.
 Eisenstein v.
 City of New York, on the time limit for certain appeals under the False Claims Act; and Schwab v.
 Reilly, on the proper treatment of exemptions in bankruptcy.